 WHEN DO THE CIRCLES MEET?

 Circles® Northwest Florida meets weekly for dinner (Tuesdays in Pensacola and Thursdays in Panama City) and then a focused event.
 Activities for children and youth are provided after dinner.
-The first and third week of the month involves the Circle Leader meeting with their allies.
+The first and third week of the month involves the Circle Leader meeting with their Allies.
 The second week alternates between having a Guest Speaker to focus on a topic related to self-sufficiency and Big View meetings that examine the barriers that hold people in poverty and advocate for systematic change in the community.
-The fourth week has Circle Leaders meeting together and allies meeting together for support and training.
-If a month has five weeks then all of the above mentioned activities take place.
+The fourth week has Circle Leaders meeting together and Allies meeting together for support and training.
+If a month has five weeks then a Circles Family Fun night takes place.

 WHO LEADS THE CIRCLES® INITIATIVE?

-• Catholic Charities of Northwest Florida is the lead agency involved in implementing Circles® Northwest Florida across the region and in working with the Circle Leaders, their families, and their allies.
+- Catholic Charities of Northwest Florida is the lead agency involved in implementing Circles® Northwest Florida across the 18 counties in the diocese and in working with the Circle Leaders, their families, and their allies.

-• Guiding Coalition includes people from various social economic classes and races who are committed to ending poverty and supporting Circles® Northwest Florida through serving on teams to run the Circles initiative.
+- Guiding Coalition includes people from various social economic classes and races who are committed to ending poverty and supporting Circles® Northwest Florida through serving on teams to run the Circles initiative.

 HOW DO I BECOME INVOLVED?